Clark targets Olympics after fears over career

 Last updated on .From the section Athletics

-Zoey Clark feared for her athletics career in January, when she could not stand up for more the 20 seconds without being "in agonising pain".
+Zoey Clark feared for her athletics career in January when she could not stand up for more than 20 seconds without being "in agonising pain".

 Now the 28-year-old Scottish sprinter is confident of being in the mix for Olympic selection at next year's Games in Paris despite resigning herself to not competing this year.